Tech Industry Gold Results – Full Report

-This report gives a summary of facts and figures based on an analysis of HESA statistics by Sagacity Research Ltd. The report shows that graduates of employer-accredited Tech Industry Gold degrees have achieved academic and employment results which far outstrip computer science overall, all degrees overall, and almost every individual subject area.
+This report provides full facts and figures on Tech Industry Gold based on an analysis of HESA statistics by Sagacity Research Ltd. The report shows that graduates of employer-accredited Tech Industry Gold degrees have achieved academic and employment results which far outstrip computer science overall, all degrees overall, and almost every individual subject area.

 Skills Shortages in the UK Economy – Edge Bulletin 2